A director’s investigation is a formal review conducted by a professional insolvency expert on behalf of a company’s directors.

 You don’t have to use the first licensed IP that you meet.
 You may find it is worth getting a second opinion before you decide who to use, or you could ask for a reference from a previous client.

 The above aspects of company investigation can lead to a financial contribution being required to the insolvent estate.
-The official receiver will also be considering whether directors disqualification is also appropriate.
+The official receiver will also be considering if a directors disqualification is also appropriate.
 If an order is made, or you take an undertaking, you will be unable to act as a director for a period of 2-15 years.
 Depending on the specifics of the case, you may also be ordered to make a contribution to the insolvent estate under a disqualification order.

 Once a company enters liquidation or administration, the insolvency practitioner has a statutory duty to complete a full company investigation.
 They must also take any necessary actions to recover monies for creditors.
 If you can provide evidence that transactions were in the best interest of the company, an insolvency practitioner should not pursue you any further.